sebastien-plutniak/archeofrag/archeofrag-paper.md

 ---
-title: 'Archeofrag: an R package for refitting and spatial analysis in archaeology'
+title: 'Archeofrag: an R package for Refitting and Spatial Analysis in Archaeology'
 tags:
   - R
   - archaeology